tdiprima/AI-Toolbox-Experiments/gradio-sentiment-ui/README.md

    * You can also download a CSV file with the results, in case you're doing some bigger analysis or just want to save it.

 5. **Finally, we hit launch**:
-   This spins up a local web page where the app runs, so you (or anyone else) can play with it right away — no installs or tech headaches.
+   This spins up a [local web page](http://127.0.0.1:7860/) where the app runs, so you (or anyone else) can play with it right away — no installs or tech headaches.

 So yeah — in like 30–40 lines of Python, you've got a working mini web app that analyzes mood and gives you a file with the results.
 Cool, right?

-The app runs on: http://127.0.0.1:7860/

 <br>